…here’s Tom with the Weather.”

 So, no need for hand wringing – let’s get on with our character arc and/or real lives.
 While simulation theory definitely causes reflexive revulsion, calling life “just a simulation” isn’t necessarily pejorative.
 Sure, if we take a look at the current state of our own computer simulations and A.I. constructs, it is rather insulting.
 So if we truly are living in a simulation, you gotta give it up to the creator(s), because it’s a goddamn amazing piece of technological achievement.

-Addendum: if this still isn’t sinking in, dinosaurs might do a better job explaining:
+If this still isn’t sinking in, dinosaurs might do a better job explaining:

 • • •